warrickball/AADG3/docs/index.rst

 e.g. `Chaplin et al. 2008`_) consortia.

 This version is derived from code delivered as version 2, which we incremented to the present version.
-We publicly released the code as part of `Ball et al. (2018)`_, in which we also presented a large catalogue of mock TESS targets for which we generated data using AADG3.
+We publicly released version 3.0 as part of `Ball et al. (2018)`_, in which we also presented a large catalogue of mock TESS targets for which we generated data using AADG3.